Backpropagation through Back Substitution with a Backslash: A Matrix Method for Weighted Paths

-Notice that the matrix $M$ corresponds to connections between the sources and internal nodes.
-In this example $M$ is diagonal corresponding to a bipartite matching between nodes $1,2,3,4$ and $5,6,7,8$.
+where the matrix $M^T$ corresponds to connections between the sources and internal nodes, and $\tilde{L}^T$ corresponds to internal connections.
+In this example $M^T$ is diagonal corresponding to a bipartite matching between nodes $1,2,3,4$ and $5,6,7,8$.
 The $\tilde{L}^T$ matrix represents internal connections, in this case it is the ``spine'' linearly connecting nodes $5,6,7,8$.